 When Greg Aponte’s daughter was born, he read about a concept called Wonder Week.
-During these Wonder Weeks, infants are fussy and even distressed — because they’re making a developmental leap and acclimating to the change, explains Aponte, head of data science and investments at Orchard, an Austin, Texas-based real estate tech company.
+During these Wonder Weeks, infants are fussy and even distressed — because they’re making a developmental leap and acclimating to the change, explains Aponte, head of data science and investments at Orchard, a real estate tech company.

 “The biggest opportunities for growth will usually be the ones that entail the most discomfort,” Aponte said.
 “Rather than being discouraged by discomfort, view it as a sign that you’re doing it right.”